harryg15/Lap1_Community_Page_Project/README.md

 - Adding a search bar to search for specific posts
 - Have a search results page
-- Add a profanity filter to prevent certain words
-- Integrate profanity filter into the blog preview
 - Add timestamp to comments
 - Show how many remaining characters there are in text area
+- add a wide variety of emojis

 ---
 ## Minimum Viable Product